Home Owner Coalition

 WV Law on home owner associations

-Court appeal (2009) for exemption from property tax State opinion
+Exemption from property tax: Court appeal (2009) and State opinion

 Most attorneys will give an hour or so free initial consultation.
 The yellow pages show which lawyers deal with real estate law.
 Ask some lawyers' offices if they'll give a free initial consultation, & ask if they've represented other HOAs on covenant enforcement.